CSA-OCP-GER/DevOpsHackEssentials/DevOpsHackChallenges.md

 In this challenge, you will set up version control, upload code and configure policies.
 If you need help check out the [:blue_book: Version Control Hints](/VersionControl/VersionControl.md).
 ## What you get ##
 You probably are alread working with Version Control today.
 Maybe you're using Git already - but maybe it's hosted in GitLab, GitHub, Bitbucket or in another system.
-These existing external systems could be integrated, however VSTS supports working with Git directly as well.
-After this challenge you'll have set up a Git repository in VSTS which can be accessed from Git clients (e.g. git.exe).
-You'll also learn how to create some policies around Git in VSTS and enforce the pull request workflow.
+These existing external systems could be integrated, however Azure DevOps supports working with Git directly as well.
+After this challenge you'll have set up a Git repository in Azure DevOps which can be accessed from Git clients (e.g. git.exe).
+You'll also learn how to create some policies around Git in Azure DevOps and enforce the pull request workflow.

 ## Achievements ##
 | # | Achievement   | Maximum score |